shans15/SeniorDesign2023Wallcopter/readme.md

 - docs: Project wide documentation.
 Individual sections may have their own docs.
 - site: Our github pages site
 The branch for each section should be named as develop-\<section\>

-## TODO
-Repository relevant todo items (not actual project TODOs):
-- [ ] Fill out this TODO section and the overall readme